Mother's Milk (character): The Boys and Herogasm (2006–2012)

 A large, highly patient and methodical African-American man, Mother's Milk first appears in issue #2.
 Taught by his father to check every possible angle and means of attack, can be somewhat particular (getting annoyed whenever anyone doesn't put a drink coaster under their glasses).
 He is the only member on the team, aside from the retired Greg Mallory, who is an American citizen by birth.
 His nickname apparently came about because he is the "purest", i.e. most goodhearted, member of the team.
-In issue #35, M.M. reveals that he is the only member of the unit to have been exposed to Compound V since conception.
-His mother worked in a factory that had previously been a Vought-American (VA) laboratory, and hadn't been sanitized afterwards, leading to her being contaminated with Compound V. As a result, his brother Michael was born with severe mental disability and he himself was born needing regular doses of his mother's breast milk to survive.
-Issue #17 showed him throwing up and feeling disturbed by the constant need.
+In issue No. 35, M.M. reveals that he is the only member of the unit to have been exposed to Compound V since conception.
+His mother worked in a factory that had previously been a Vought-American (VA) laboratory, and hadn't been sanitized afterwards, leading to her being contaminated with Compound V. As a result, his brother Michael was born with severe mental disability and he himself was born needing regular doses of his mother's breast milk to survive, the true origin of his nickname.
+Issue No. 17 showed him throwing up and feeling disturbed by the constant need.
 At the same time, he finds the nourishment highly energizing and developing into a breast fetish, adding to his discomfort.

 His father worked tirelessly to sue VA over his children's special needs and eventually succeeded, but the experience took a large mental and physical toll on him.
 M.M. was aware that Vought's lawyers were shrugging the loss off, but never told him.
 Michael died soon after, killed by the manifestation of his superpowers, and their father died from the stress of trying to sue VA over and over again; his mother was left broken and unwilling to fight anymore, and become morbidly obese; her own powers then expressed themselves thanks to her overwhelming despair, and she now lives in M.M.'s basement, completely unaware of her surroundings.
 To support his mother and his new wife and daughter, he joined the U.S. Army, volunteered for the Rangers, and became an army heavyweight boxer.
 In a championship match, M.M.'s powers suddenly manifested and he accidentally killed an opponent in the ring by punching his head off.
 He was released from the military and was recruited by Butcher and Mallory for the first incarnation of The Boys.